 1. Begin by brainstorming your academic interests

-You’ll do best on any date if you have a strong sense of who you are.
+It is important to convey a strong sense of who you are.
 For Why Us, that means knowing what interests you want to develop in college.
 This is easier than you might think.

 The first step is to think of something academic or career-related that interests you deeply.
 It could be: